-This morning we launched our report Localism in London: The implications for planning and regeneration in the Capital at Portland, who supported its publication.
+This morning we launched our report Localism in London at Portland, who supported its publication.
 The report is a main output of our Localism in London programme that has been investigating the potential implications of the localism agenda for the Capital through interviews, research seminars and a survey of local government officers across London.

 Anna Turley, Future of London Associate and co-author of the report, set out the scope of the report and main conclusions reached.

 Anna was followed by Andrew Barry-Purssell from the GLA, who gave his own thoughts on the report findings and the impact of localism on London.
 He agreed that the localism agenda could be enhanced by greater collaboration, citing London’s existing tendency towards partnership models of working, both across governance tiers and with the private sector.

 Mark Baigent of the Royal Borough of Greenwich gave a specific case study on how Greenwich is seizing some of the opportunities localism brings, specifically in terms of the Housing Revenue Account.
 He demonstrated the advantage that a strategic approach to managing a Borough’s portfolio of assets brings, as well as some of the potential risks.